selinon/selinon/docs.source/start.rst

 .. _start:

-A Quick Start Guide
+A quick start guide
 -------------------

 This section aims to provide you a very high overview of the Selinon project and its configuration.
 If you want to get deeper, follow next sections.

-Selinon Concept Overview
+Selinon concept overview
 ========================

 A system consist of flows, :ref:`storages or databases <storage>` and :ref:`tasks <tasks>`.
 Each flow defines a directed graph (that can be even cyclic, so no DAG limitations) of well defined dependencies on nodes that compute results.
 A node can be either a task or another flow, so you can make flows as nested as desired.
 You can make decisions on when to run which nodes based on conditions that are made of predicates.

-YAML Configuration Overview
+YAML configuration overview
 ===========================

 Selinon is configured by easy to learn, easy to read and easy to maintain declarative configuration files written in `YAML markup language <http://yaml.org/>`_.